thorkill/eresi/doc/ERESI-coding_style-README.txt

     - Put space after , but not before.

-    - Put space on both sides of arithmetic or logic operands (+, -, *, <<)
+    - Put space on both sides of arithmetic or logic operands.
+That includes +, -, *, /, <<, >>, % , &, | and = signs

+    - Never put additional spaces because of parenthesis ( ) or [ ]

+    - Always put a space after a non-line-terminating ; or a , but not before.

-    DONT LET DEAD CODE IN THE CVS (commented code ..) unless you might reuse it in the future, and only for that reason.
+			** DONT LET DEAD CODE IN THE CVS **

+    You can keep that code as commented only, in case you plan to reuse it in the future or you are not sure it should be removed because you are not the author.
+In that case, ask on the mailing list.

 B/ DEVELOPMENT